swiftlang/swift/lib/Syntax/README.md

 1. Represent Swift grammar and use naming conventions in accordance with The Swift Programming Language book as much as possible, so people know what to look for.
-1. Accomodate "bad syntax" - humans are imperfect and source code is constantly in a state of flux in an editor.
+1. Accommodate "bad syntax" - humans are imperfect and source code is constantly in a state of flux in an editor.
 Unforunately, we still live in a character-centric world - the library shouldn't fall over on bad syntax just because someone is in the middle of typing `struct`.